 Fog might not be New Yorkers’ biggest concern, but foggy conditions can be more common outside the city and are especially dangerous on country roads with poor lighting.
 Heavy fog greatly reduces visibility and can actually reflect and refract light from headlights and taillights, making it difficult for drivers to tell exactly where other vehicles are.
 Since foggy conditions are pretty rare, they are even more dangerous since most drivers do not have much practice dealing with them.

-If you or someone you love has been involved in a car accident because another driver did not respect dangerous weather conditions, then call us today at Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353.
+If you or someone you love has been involved in a car accident because another driver did not respect dangerous weather conditions, then call us today at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353.